tlevine/united-states-middlenames/readme.md

 I want to know what proportion of people have middle names and how this varies by time and location?
-In considering "time", I want to consider time within cycles like years.
+In considering "time", I want to consider both raw time and time within cycles.

 ### Raw data
 Get Social Security Death Master File for free